Crock pot Chicken, Italian Style

 Hoda's Lentil Salad

-Lentils have been a staple, like rice, in the Middle East, for many centuries.
+Like rice, lentils have been a staple in West Asia (often called the Middle East), for many centuries.
 Eaten together, they offer a low-fat, nutritious source of complete protein, fiber, iron and other essential minerals.

 Glycemic Values